-- Additional ways of embedding metadata are the PieceInfo Dictionary (used by Illustrator and Photoshop for application specific data when you save a file as a PDF), Object Data (or User Properties) and Measurement Properties.
+- Additional ways of embedding metadata are the PieceInfo Dictionary (used by Illustrator and Photoshop for application-specific data when you save a file as a PDF), Object Data (or User Properties) and Measurement Properties.
 Adobe Acrobat allows you to name or label pages with a meaningful description.
 Such page labels are metadata on the page level, since they can indicate which pages belong to the sports section of a magazine or are part of the index of a book.

 PDF metadata standards

-There are a number of interesting standards for enriching PDF files with metadata.
+There are a number of standards for enriching PDF files with metadata.
 Below is a short summary:

 - There are PDF substandards such as PDF/X and PDF/A that require the use of specific metadata.
 In a PDF/X-1a file, for example, there has to be a metadata field that describes whether the PDF file has been trapped or not.

 - The GWG ad ticket provides a standardized way to include advertisement metadata into a PDF file using XMP.

 - Certified PDF is a proprietary mechanism for embedding metadata about preflighting – whether a PDF file intended to be printed by a commercial printer or newspaper has been properly checked for the presence of all fonts, images with a sufficient resolution,…

 The filename is metadata as well

 The easiest way to add information about a PDF to the file is by giving it a proper filename.
 A name like ‘SmartGuide_12_p057-096_v3.pdf’ tells a recipient much more about what the file is about than ‘pages_part2_nextupdate.pdf’ does.

 - Add the name of the publication and possibly the edition to the filename.